buehler/dotnet-operator-sdk/src/KubeOps.Templates/README.md

-# Dotnet New Templates
+# KubeOps Dotnet New Templates

-To use the operator SDK as easy as possible, there exists a [Nuget Package](https://www.nuget.org/packages/KubeOps.Templates) that contains `dotnet new` templates.
+To use the operator SDK as easy as possible, this [Nuget Package](https://www.nuget.org/packages/KubeOps.Templates) contains `dotnet new` templates.
-These templates enable developers to create Kubernetes operators.
+These templates enable developers to create Kubernetes operators with the simple dotnet new command in C# or F#.

 ## Installation